Homeful Again

 Good photographers have presence of mind.
 I’d like more of that stuff.

 Fokop.
-Chair horizontal, desk at 45 degrees, blood on the floor, legs in the air, same air blue with profanity.
+Chair horizontal, desk at 45 degrees, dramatic grape blood and tomato blood on the floor, legs in the air, same air blue with profanity.

 I very boringly tidied the broken glass and ceramic, mopped the red wine, re-assembled the scattered shrapnel and then thought: Damn!
 A picture would have been good.